 A few weeks ago I sat in an audience of 40 other business CEOs and founders and listened to Mike Jones of Science, Inc. say the words, “Are you doing something right now that makes you money?”.
 This quote ended up on my whiteboard as a constant reminder to stay on track and work on tasks that make me money instead of make me busy.
 Which is ironic, because right now I’m writing a blog post instead of calling a hundred small businesses to spread the word about Handlr.
 The truth is, starting a business is completely overwhelming.
 It’s like staring up at a massive mountain and thinking, “How the hell am I going to scale this thing?”.
 The answer?
 One step at a time.
+There is always the option of starting a franchise like those offered by ninja warrior gym, as doing so means that a huge number of bases are already covered such as building a reputation, but if you want to own your own business outright it’s time to tackle those challenges.
 Mike shared with us that success rides on two basic principles: sales and an unfaltering belief in your business’ potential for growth.

 The bottom line is that fear is the enemy when it comes to sales and believing in your success.
 It’s scary as all hell to cold call people or to walk up to strangers with your card in hand.
 It’s nerve-wracking to put your idea out into the world.
 It’s scary to hear the truth and the truth is, not everyone is going to love your idea.
 It’s scary to put your whole life savings (and wedding fund if you’re like me) into a new crazy idea and it’s scary to think that there’s a possibility that not a single soul will want to sign up for your new app.
 Fear is a bitch.
 It can paralyze you and make you want to crawl up into a ball.